Update: FDA Approves Portable Nerve Stimulator for Use During Physical Therapy to Treat Walking Problems in People with MS

 Helius Medical Technologies, Inc.) generates electrical pulses to stimulate nerves in the tongue, and in turn the brain, to treat motor deficits.

 The device is intended to be used by prescription only as an adjunct to a supervised therapeutic exercise program in people aged 22 and older.
-According to the company, the PoNS™ device will become commercially available in 2022.

 Read more from the FDA